rutall-co/clearpath_university-campus/README.md

  git clone git@github.com:wlaa41/clearpath_university-campus.git
  ```
 2. **Building the Workspace**:
- Navigate to your workspace and compile the ROS packages:
+Navigate to your ROS workspace with `cd` and organize your robot tools (ROS packages) using `catkin_make`.
+It's like setting up a toolbox back in home – by doing this, you ensure everything works smoothly and in order when you run simulations or control your robot.
  ```bash
  mkdir ~/Document/clearpath1
  cd ~/Documents/clearpath1
  catkin_make
  ```
- This command builds all the necessary components for the simulation.
 3. **Environment Setup**:
- Source the ROS environment to make the packages available in your current session:
+Imagine you're getting ready to work on a project, and you need to set up your work area.
+This command is like turning on the lights and making sure everything is in the right place.
+It helps your computer know where to find the tools (ROS packages) you just organized, so when you run your robot simulation or do any work, everything runs smoothly.
  ```bash
  source devel/setup.bash
  ```
-Also, in the repository, there is a file named `launch`.
-You must run the following command:
+Also, in the repository, there's a file named `launch`.
+Follow these steps to set up the ROS package:

+Open a terminal and navigate to your ROS workspace.Run the following command to create a ROS package named "unicampus" with necessary dependencies:
 ```bash
 catkin_create_pkg unicampus rospy roscpp
 ```
-Then, place the `launch` file inside the new directory if it is not created.
-### Adding Custom Models to Gazebo
+Ensure the existence of the `launch`  directory within the `unicampus` package.
+If not, create it and place the launch file inside.
+This file holds configurations for launching nodes in the Unicampus Gazebo Simulation, completing the ROS package setup for simulation control.

+In ROS, think of a **node** like a small worker bee.
+Each bee (node) has a specific job, like sensing or moving, and they talk to each other to get things done for the robot hive (your robot project).

+### ADDING CUSTOM MODELS TO GAZEBO
 Integrate custom models into your Gazebo simulations by following these steps:

  ![Alt text](Readme/ske.gif)